ThirdAILabs/neuraldb-enterprise/azure/README.md

 Wait for the setup process to complete (approximately 10 minutes), and you have launched NeuralDB Enterprise on your own Azure VM cluster!

+In the `config.json` file in the `azure` directory, find the value for `PROXY_CLIENT_IP`.
+Paste the IP address into your browser, and you should see a login screen, where you can create an account, verify your email, and start training NeuralDB's!